USAG Benelux Spotlight: Benoit Versieux

 |0

-This work, USAG Benelux Spotlight: Benoit Versieux [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAG Benelux Spotlight: Benoit Versieux, by Richard Komurek, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT

-Note: [Editor’s Note: In this series, we are shining a light on our workforce in and around the Benelux.
-This Spotlight is on Benoit Versieux, USAG Benelux Installation Geospatial Information & Services manager, who works for the Directorate of Public Works and volunteers his free time to conduct tours of World War II battlefield sites in the Ardennes region of Belgium.]